mlotr/FPUT_Research_Framework/README.md

 ### Citation in Publications

 **Example acknowledgment text:**
-> "Numerical simulations were performed using the FPUT Research Framework developed by Lotriglia et al. (2025) [cite software].
+> "Numerical simulations were performed using the FPUT Research Framework developed by Lotriglia, Comito, Bustamante (2025) [cite software].
 The framework implements high-order symplectic integrators and tensor-based perturbation theory for the analysis of the Fermi-Pasta-Ulam-Tsingou system."

 ### Non-Academic Use